top of page

 WHAT'S INCLUDED:

-• Two and a half days of guiding to photo opportunities in and around Algonquin Park
+• Two full days of guiding to photo opportunities in and around Algonquin Park

 • Individualized in-field instruction & back-of-camera critique